-Required landscape plans must be prepared and sealed accompanied by written certification from an architect, landscape architect or engineer licensed to practice in the State of Oklahoma, that the landscape plan is in conformance with the minimum requirements of this chapter, provided that written certification must be provided by a landscape architect licensed to practice in the State of Oklahoma if the subject property:

-- a.
-Is subject to an approved mandatory or optional development plan; or - b.
-Has a lot area of more than 20,000 square feet and is occupied by buildings with a combined gross floor area of more than 15,000 square feet. - 2.
-All other required landscape plans must meet the same requirement or be accompanied by written certification from an architect, landscape architect or engineer licensed to practice in the State of Oklahoma, that the landscape plan is in conformance with the minimum requirements of this chapter.
+- Except as expressly stated in 65.100-A2, required landscape plans must be accompanied by written certification from an architect, landscape architect or engineer licensed to practice in the State of Oklahoma, that the landscape plan is in conformance with the minimum requirements of this chapter, provided that written certification must be provided by a landscape architect licensed to practice in the State of Oklahoma if the subject property: - 2.
+Required landscape plans for properties that (a) are subject to an approved mandatory or optional development plan; or (b) have a lot area of more than 20,000 square feet and are occupied by buildings with a combined gross floor area of more than 15,000 square feet, must be sealed and signed by a landscape architect licensed to practice in the State of Oklahoma.